afarra6/Video-Game-Design/README.md

 * Created a "Capstone" level project that shows profeciency in a high-level coding language
 * A well documented progression through their project, including pseudo-code and early problem solving

 While it is expected that students taking this course have previous coding experience, much of the early material covers foundational coding concepts.
-Every effort is being made to make the class accessible to students of varying coding experience.
+Every effort is being made to make the class accessible to students of varying levels of coding experience.

+# Tours

+These tours use GDQuest's Godot Tours framework (https://github.com/GDQuest/GDTour).
+Tours can be used as in-engine assignments or as refreshers for students.
+These are intended to be self directed, with each tour including at least one quiz that can be checked by a teacher after completion.
+Currently, the following tours are in a complete state:

+* Intro to 3D
+* Data Types
+* PhysicsBodies

+In-progress:

+* Variables
+* Object-Oriented Programming

+Future tour topics:

+* Conditionals
+* Functions
+* Sound
+* Animation

+If there is a topic that you/your students would like covered please submit an issue to this repository!

+# Projects

+This course is designed as a Project Based Learning course, and as such has three main projects for the first semester (two guided and one self-directed).
+All of these should be completed individually by each student:

+* Basket Catch
+* Asteroids
+* Micro-games

+The second half of this course is a semester long group project.
+A more thorough rubric will be posted in this repository at a later date.

+# WARNING: Many of the assignments in this course are being migrated over to the Tours format, the below section is being kept to ease transition but will not be updated.

 # Coding assignments